dvxlab/ESP8266_WebSocket_DH11/README.md

 Use Arduino or PlatformIO IDE

-1.Set the Wifi Settings
+1. Set the Wifi Settings
-2.Add the sensor libray
+2. Add the sensor libray
-3.Compile & download the firmware
+3. Compile & download the firmware
-3.Upload the HTML files using the below commands
+3. Upload the HTML files using the below commands